zachesposito/zachesposito.github.io/_posts/2019-07-23-nuget-packages-for-teams.markdown

 ## Consume feed

-Now that the pipeline has run successfully and the package has been published to the **Artifacts** feed, it's time to use it.
+Now that the pipeline has run successfully and the package has been published to the **Artifacts** feed, it's available for other projects to use.
+But, before the package can be downloaded, you must tell your development environment where to find it.

 ### Add package source
 First, add a new NuGet package source to your development environment.
 Get the feed URL in DevOps by going to **Artifacts > Connect to feed**: